101arrowz/fflate/README.md

 // For the browser:
 import * as fflate from 'fflate/esm/browser.js';
-// If for some reason the standard ESM import fails on Node: import * as fflate from 'fflate/esm/index.mjs';
+// If the standard ESM import fails on Node (i.e. older version): import * as fflate from 'fflate/esm';
 ```

 And use: